cmaureir/progra-alma/lectures/week7/lecture26.rst

 .. index:: matrix

 In mathematics,
-the bi-dimensional arrays are called matrices_, and are widely used in engineering problems.
+the bi-dimensional arrays are called matrix, and are widely used in engineering problems.

 In a bi-dimensional array,